memorysafety/river/user-manual/src/config/kdl.md

 specified in the form `cert-path="PATH" key-path="PATH"`, where `PATH` is a UTF-8 path to the relevant files.
 If these are not provided, connections will be accepted without TLS.

+If the listener should offer HTTP2.0 connections, this is specified in the form `offer-h2=BOOL`, where `BOOL` is either `true` or `false`. `offer-h2` may only be specified if `cert-path` and `key-path` are present.
+This configuration is optional, and defaults to `true` if TLS is configured.
+If this field is `true`, HTTP2.0 will be offered (but not required).
+If this field is `false` then only HTTP1.x will be offered.

 ### `services.$NAME.connectors`